Roberts Settlement

 Rural settlement in Indiana, U.S.

 Roberts Settlement was an early rural settlement in Jackson Township, Hamilton County, Indiana.
-Dating from the 1830s, its first settlers were free people of color, most of whom migrated from Beech Settlement, located 40 mi southeast in rural Rush County, Indiana.
-Many of Roberts Settlement's early pioneers were born in eastern North Carolina and Virginia.
-Some of its settlers were ex-slaves.
-The neighborhood received its name from the large contingent of its residents who had the surname of Roberts.
+Dating from the 1830s, its first settlers were free people of color, including free Black and mixed-heritage families with roots in Indigenous communities, most of whom migrated from Beech Settlement, located 40 mi southeast in rural Rush County, Indiana.
+Many of Roberts Settlement's early pioneers were born in eastern North Carolina and Virginia, where their families had been free for generations before migrating west.
+Although some settlers had experienced indentured servitude, the community as a whole developed from long-established free families.The neighborhood received its name from the large contingent of its residents who had the surname of Roberts.
 By the 1870s the farming community had a population of approximately 300 residents.
 In the late nineteenth and early twentieth centuries, the settlement's population began to decline, largely due to changing economic conditions that included rising costs of farming.
 Fewer than six families remained at the settlement by the mid-1920s.
 Most of Indiana's early black rural settlements, including Roberts Settlement, no longer exist.
 Roberts Chapel, listed on the National Register of Historic Places, serves as the site for the community's annual reunions of its friends and the descendants of former residents.